We're going from to

 Step 1: I added a new layer, moved it beneath the layer with the image and set it to 40% before filling it with the colour #FAF4B6.
 I also set the original image to Linear Light in order to lighten the image up a bit.

 Step 2: Now I copied the image and set it to Multiply, keeping it at 100% as I thought it was a bit too bright.

-Step 4: I copied the original layer again and used the filter "Find Edges" on it, inverted it and set the layer to soft light at 50%.
+Step 3:To get more visible edges I copied the image once again and used the filter "Find Edges" and inverted the result.
+Then I set the layer to Soft Light at 30%.

-Step 5: Now I added a Brightness/Contrast layer as the first of three adjustment layers and set the contrast to +14.
+Step 5: Now I added a Brightness/Contrast layer to add more contrast, which I left at +14.

-Step 7: The last adjustment layer I used is Curves.
+Step 6: The last adjustment layer I added was a Color Balance layer.

 Step 7: The result of the last step inspired me to add a coloured background and I chose to go with green.
 So I added a new layer and filled it with a dark green (#164C08, Soft Light 100%).
 I also added a mask to keep the background only.
 In two more steps I added another layer filled with a light green (#C5FAB6, Hue 20%) beneath the dark green one and a yellow (#FEF487, Soft Light 30%) one above the dark green one before I was satisfied with the background colour.

 -> -> ->